Moscow Time

-Moscow Time (MSK; моско́вское вре́мя) is the time zone for the city of Moscow, Russia, and most of western Russia, including Saint Petersburg.
-It is the second-westernmost of the eleven time zones of Russia, after the non-continguous Kaliningrad enclave.
+Moscow Time (Московское время (МСК), MSK) is the time zone for the city of Moscow, Russia, and most of western Russia, including Saint Petersburg.
+It is the second-westernmost of the eleven time zones of Russia, after the non-contiguous Kaliningrad enclave.
 It has been set to UTC+03:00 without DST since 26 October 2014; before that date it had been set to UTC+04:00 year-round on 27 March 2011.

 Moscow Time is used to schedule trains (until 1 August 2018), ships, etc. throughout Russia, but air transport in Russia is scheduled using local time.
 Since 1 August 2018, Russian railways switched to using local time.
-Time in Russia is often announced throughout the country's other timezones on radio stations as Moscow Time, which is also registered in telegrams, etc. Descriptions of time zones in Russia are often based on Moscow Time rather than UTC; for example, Yakutsk (UTC+09:00) is said to be MSK+6 in Russia.
+Time in Russia is often announced throughout the country's other time zones on radio stations as Moscow Time, which is also registered in telegrams, etc. Descriptions of time zones in Russia are often based on Moscow Time rather than UTC; for example, Yakutsk (UTC+09:00) is said to be MSK+6 in Russia.